bsmth/content/files/en-us/web/svg/reference/attribute/spreadmethod/index.md

 sidebar: svgref
 ---

-The **`spreadMethod`** attribute determines how a shape is filled beyond the defined edges of a gradient.
+The SVG **`spreadMethod`** attribute determines how a shape is filled beyond the defined edges of a gradient.

 You can use this attribute with the following SVG elements: